After being tossed from car, thief tackled by police while trying to run away

 Paschell regained control of the car and the thief ran back to the Exxon station, where police and Anwer were at another crime scene nearby.

-The suspect was detained and was sitting near the gas pumps when he got up and started to run away, but he didn't get very far.
-One of the officers chased after him and tackled him to the ground.
-He was then handcuffed and taken into custody.
+Police said the man, later identified as 27-year-old Gustavo Flores, was detained and was sitting near the gas pumps when he got up and started to run away, but he didn't get very far.
+One of the officers chased after Flores and tackled him to the ground, police said.
+Flores was then handcuffed and taken into custody, police said.

+Paramedics transported Flores, who was hurt in the scuffle with the car owner, to Memorial Regional Hospital in Hollywood.

 Copyright 2018 by WPLG Local10.com - All rights reserved.